Superman II: The Richard Donner Cut: Criticisms

 Critics of Lester's Superman II, including Donner, have stated that Lester's penchant for comedy undermined the integrity of the film, especially when compared to Donner's Superman.
 Examples of this trademark comedy are evident during scenes which feature Superman fighting the super-villains in Metropolis.
 The villains attack the citizens of Metropolis using super-breath.
 Several sight gags follow, including the wind blowing off a man's toupee, the ice cream being blown off of a cone and into someone's face, a man being blown over in a telephone booth and talking the whole time, a man with an umbrella being spun around as if dancing (parodying Singin' in the Rain) and a man on roller-skates rolling uncontrollably backwards across the pavement.
 Conversely, David Denby, reviewing the film for New York, praised the film's light approach and credited Lester for the film, particularly Hackman's performance.
-Mankiewicz shot back in a mailed letter writing, "Just for the record, Gene Hackman did 100 percent with Dick Donner and it was all written by me," but New York never issued a correction.
+Mankiewicz shot back in a mailed letter writing, "Just for the record, Gene Hackman never shot a foot of film with Lester and it was all written by me," but New York never issued a correction.

 Discussions about the lost Donner footage raged for years.
 With the advent of the Internet, numerous letter-writing and other campaigns were instigated to persuade Warner Bros. to allow Richard Donner to create his version of Superman II.
 In 2004, the fan-restored DVD known as Superman II: Restored International Cut was released through many Superman fan sites.
 It featured extended scenes pulled from international TV broadcasts over the years.
 Warner Bros. threatened legal action over the bootleg release.